sberney/debug-gatling-cookie/README.md

 All requests to the protected `/admin-page` in Gatling fail with status `401`, because no cookies are sent.

-And of course if you examine the Simulation file, it didn't make note of these headers.
+If you examine the Simulation file, it didn't make note of these headers.

 ## Case 2, `Set-Cookie: IdentityCookie=admin; Path=/` ignored